List of Supernatural and The Winchesters characters: Lisa Braeden

-In season 15's "Last Holiday", Jack discovers that Magnus rescued a wood nymph dubbed Mrs. Butters from the Thule and indoctrinated her into being a weapon against the Men of Letters enemies.
-Mrs. Butters turns on Jack and the Winchesters before they convince her that Magnus was just using her and to stand down.
+She also makes a brief appearance at the end of Season 5, Episode 17, where Dean visits her.

+She returns again in season six, where her and Dean are in a relationship.
+Her memory is eventually wiped by Castiel toward the end of the season, since Dean wants her away from the hunting lifestyle.

 Mick Davies

 Michael "Mick" Davies is an operative from the British Men of Letters, portrayed by Adam Fergus.
 When he was a young boy, Mick was orphaned and spent some time living on the streets.
 In an attempt to get some money, he picked the pocket of a member of the British Men of Letters and accidentally stole a cursed coin.
 The British Men of Letters saw potential within Mick and sent him to the Kendricks School.
 At the Kendricks Academy, Mick was best friends with a boy named Timothy.
 He was also classmates with Arthur Ketch who called them "survivors" when describing their experience years later.

 One day in 1987, Mick and Timothy were pulled into the office of Doctor Hess, the Headmistress and one of the British Men of Letters Elders.
 To ensure they would follow the code absolutely, Doctor Hess left them a knife and told them only one of them could leave the room alive.
 While Timothy wanted to run, Mick reluctantly killed his best friend, per the code.
 This event would haunt him for the rest of his life.

 In "Season 12, Mamma Mia", Mick comes to America to return Toni Bevell to London, where she'll face consequences after establishing that she's gone way off her original mission, which was to identify American hunters and gain their trust.

 He first discovers Ms. Watt's corpse and calls Toni to inform her of his intentions, calling her a "bad girl".
 After Toni has a face-off with Mary Winchester, Mick arrives with Castiel at her location.
 He insists that he and the British Men of Letters wish to work with the Winchesters and he even gives them his number, but they don't trust him.

 In the car, he tells Toni that she must fly back to London, and that Mr. Ketch, whom he's already called, will take it from here.

 In "LOTUS", Sam calls Mick for help with Lucifer but hangs up when he gets Mick's voicemail.
 Realizing that the Winchesters are likely in trouble, Mick sends Arthur Ketch to help them, resulting in Arthur rescuing them from the Secret Service and supplying them with a device capable of exorcising Lucifer.